 |Type 1 – Slow & Fast||CHAdeMO – Rapid|

-It is worth noting that these times are only a guide as very rarely will an EV driver want to charge from 0%, preferring instead to keep some battery charge in hand.
-Other factors that might vary the charging time – either reducing it or extending the time taken – include the issue of battery capacities having upper and lower charge restrictions to extend battery life and protect against potential damage, and charging rates slowing down as maximum charge approaches.
+Note that the times shown are only a guide, as very rarely will an EV need to be fully charged from 0%.
+Other factors that might vary the charging time include ambient temperature, in-vehicle energy loads, any upper and lower charge restrictions to extend battery life and protect against potential damage, and charging rates slowing down as the maximum charge is reached.

 |Rapid 50kW||Fast 22kW||Fast 7kW||Slow 3kW|

 |25 mins 0-80%||3.5 hours 0-100%||3.5 hours 0-100%||8 hours 0-100%|

 The Nissan e-NV200 is fitted with a 3.3 kW on-board charger for Type 1 AC charging, in addition to rapid 50 kW DC capability.
 Often the optional 6.6 kW on-board charger is fitted though to make greater use of public charger points.
 This means that even when connected to a fast charger with a rated output above 3.3 kW or 6.6 kW, the e-NV200 will only be able to charge at it’s on-board charger capacity.

 Use Zap-Map’s Home Charging Calculator to estimate charging times for a Nissan e-NV200.
 The level of battery charge, connector speed, and on-board charger options can be tailored to your requirements for more accurate results.

 How much does it cost to charge a Nissan e-NV200?